 Recipe FAQs

-Roasted butternut squash soup has a mild, slightly sweet flavour similar to that of pumpkin.
+Roasted butternut squash soup has a mild, slightly sweet flavor similar to that of pumpkin.
 Thanks to the spices and apple, this recipe also has sweet and warm undertones!

 Sure!
 However, you’ll want to roast it at a higher temperature (400-450 degrees F) to achieve the same results.